 Waterborne Wood Sealer

-Some manufactures state that they have created a freeze proof water based wood sealer.
-However it may not be full proof and I would exercise caution and consider storing in a dry place above 32 degrees.
-If your water based wood sealer does freeze it will degrade the sealer.
-This will cause the water based sealer when you apply to your wood a gritty texture and not the smooth more desired application.
+Some manufacturers state that they have created a freeze-proof water-based wood sealer.
+However, it may not be full-proof and I would exercise caution and consider storing it in a dry place above 32 degrees.
+If your water-based wood sealer does freeze it will degrade the sealer.
+This will cause the water-based sealer when you apply to your wood a gritty texture and not the smooth more desired application.